thecodercoder/boilerplate-parcel/README.md

 ## More resources

-I created this GitHub project to accompany a tutorial on getting up and running with Parcel.
+I created this GitHub project to accompany a blog post on getting up and running with Parcel.
+[Check it out here.](https://coder-coder.com/bundle-files-quickly-parcel/)

-Check it out here: